nschmeller/ok-cupid/README.md

 ### Logistic Regression to Predict Gender

 Linear regression (in red) and logistic regression (in blue) compared.
-Note both the x-axis (height) and y-axis (is female: 1 if user is female, 0 if user is male) have random jitter added to better visualize the number of points involved for each (height, gender) pair.
+Note both the x-axis (height) and y-axis (is female: 1 if user is female, 0 if user is male) have random jitter added to better visualize the number of points involved for each (height x gender) pair.

 ![](README_files/figure-html/unnamed-chunk-5-1.png)